My Search for the Perfect Electric Massage Tool

-Brookstone Tool: For Medium to Large Muscle Massage
+Brookstone Mobile Sports Massager: For Medium to Large Muscle Massage

 The big benefit of this gadget is that it focuses its energy on a single, fixed head that is large enough to penetrate deeply.
 The big test for me is that it has no trouble working through my gluteus maximus to my piriformis muscle, the tiny stabilizing muscle that's stretched between the sacrum and the greater trochanter.
 Although precision at that depth with a head this size is impossible, a few minutes with this tool makes this troublesome muscle itch nicely (a sign that its trigger points are releasing).

-The tool is not so good for getting finer profile trigger points.
+The tool is not quite as good at hitting finer profile trigger points.
 The head is too large.
 Due to its control wheel, I'm able to customize the power level from very light to very strong.
 In my experience, this tool is better than the Thumper Mini Pro at being effective at lower intensity levels, which I use primarily when I'm tackling trigger points too close to bone, such as those near the collarbone and the back of the arm above the wrist.